 Adults should aim to provide a safe, biblical, emotionally healthy environment where children and God can mutually encounter one another and develop friendship.

-Instead of screening every threat or un-ethical source of media and culture, Christians should teach their children how to analyze sources for the amount of alignment they have with their family, school, or church’s values.
-These conversations are fundamental to helping children wrestle with good and evil and have the scaffolding (support) necessary to respond.
+Instead of screening every threat or unethical source of media and culture, Christians should teach their children how to analyze sources for the amount of alignment they have with their family, school, or church’s values.
+Through open-ended conversations, children and teens can wrestle with good and evil in proportionate, developmentally-appropriate ways ways.
+Communities can provide the scaffolding (support) necessary to respond.

 “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves.